 My clinical practice primarily incorporates brief psychodynamic and interpersonal techniques with multicultural and feminist frameworks.
 This means that I place great emphasis on clients’ relationships with themselves and others, on their various identities, and on creating a collaborative therapy space that empowers clients to be able to make choices that help them continue to grow even after therapy ends.
 My clinical interests include adjustment concerns, anxiety, depression, working with survivors of violence and gender-based trauma, interpersonal/relational stress, family dynamics, and multicultural identity exploration.

-I work from a multicultural framework that includes a strong emphasis on cultural humility and which challenges me to continually reflect on the impact and power of my privilege.
-By utilizing a multicultural framework, I also pay close attention to the complexity of client’s identities and I recognize how those identities may be impacted by systemic barriers and oppressive forces.
-I strive to be a culture-centered psychologist, meaning that I view part of my role as a psychologist-in-training to be an agent for prosocial change, social justice, empowerment, and advocacy for and with diverse communities.
-I collaborate with clients to help their voices to be heard.
-I have experience and interest in working with international students, first generation college students, LGBTQIA+ identities, and rural mental health issues.
+I work from a multicultural framework that includes a strong emphasis on cultural humility and engaging in self-reflection on the impact and power of my privileges.
+I pay close attention to the intersection between my own identities and those of my clients, as well as to the impact of systemic barriers and oppression on mental health and wellbeing.
+I strive to be a culture-centered psychologist, meaning that I view part of my role to be an agent for positive social change and social justice, empowerment, and advocacy.
+I have experience and interest in working with first generation college students, women’s health concerns, LGBTQ+ populations, and with rural mental health concerns.

-I am a Graduate Student Member of the American Psychological Association, with Student Affiliate Memberships in Division 17 (Counseling Psychology) and Division 49 (Group Psychology and Group Psychotherapy).
+I am a member of the American Psychological Association with memberships in Division 17 (Society of Counseling Psychology) and Division 49 (Group Psychology and Group Psychotherapy).